m4rcu5/gentoo-overlay/README.md

 Gentoo Overlay
 ==============

-This is my personal Gentoo overlay.
-I use it to customize some ebuilds to my needs.
+This is my Gentoo overlay containing ebuilds i found either missing or outdated in the official repository or other overlays.
 Ebuilds in here are mainly for my own usage, though they are of reasonable quality and do not conflict with the official portage tree.

 Some ebuilds are copied from other sources.
-I will try to keep the copyright as complete as possible.
+I will try to keep the attributions intact.

 Usage
 -----